Lightning Returns: Final Fantasy XIII: Development

 The concept of Lightning Returns' battle system originated while ideas were being discussed for the battle system in Final Fantasy XIII, but technical limitations and problems implementing it in a party-based battle system prevented it from being used in that game.
 It reemerged when some of the development team wanted Lightning to change her appearance during battle, and reducing to one playable character opened up the memory space necessary for such a system to be implemented.
-In making the system revolve around one character, the developers ended up removing any opportunity for story scenes between party members, which was cited by Abe as its main weakness.
+In making the system revolving around one character, the developers ended up removing any opportunity for story scenes between party members, which was cited by Abe as its main weakness.
 The time limit sprang from the story concept of a world with a set time to live.
-When the feature was first announced, there were some who felt it was too new a thing, as a time limit was seen as a taboo in role-playing video games.
+When the feature was first announced, there were some who felt it was too new for the game, as a time limit was seen as a taboo in role-playing video games.
 The mechanic originally received negative feedback from test players who were unable to complete the game in time.
 In response to this, the team made adjustments so that players were given a more comfortable amount of time.
 Along with sharing design elements with the previous two XIII games, the system also bears similarities to the battle system of Final Fantasy XV, although the developers said that they were not directly inspired by it.

 Lightning's multiple outfits were designed by Isamu Kamikokuryo, the game's art director, Toshitaka Matsuda, the lead art designer, and Toshiyuki Itahana, a designer who had worked on Final Fantasy IX and the Crystal Chronicles series.
 The three drew inspiration from character designs done by Amano and the atmospheres of game locations.
 Matsuda and Itahana also respectively did the character designs for Bhunivelze and Lumina.
 Tetsuya Nomura returned to design Lightning and Snow's new looks.
 Kamikokuryo used the game's theme of a dying world to create Nova Chrysalia, as well as incorporating cultural and architectural influences from the Middle East, Asia, and London during the Industrial Revolution.
 Nova Chrysalia was originally conceived as a single island, but as the game's development advanced, the world grew into its final, four-island configuration.
 The world's open design was inspired by MMORPGs such as Final Fantasy XI, described by Abe as a "tourist guide style".
 Each island was designed to have a definite feel and theme, while their construction was handled by separate small teams, with the content for each area held and quality-controlled by each team.
 The art team used multiple real world locations as inspiration: Luxerion and Yusnaan were inspired by Paris and Las Vegas, while the Dead Dunes and Wildlands were influenced by Cairo and Costa Rica.
 The scenery for the final FMV was based on southern Europe.